-It’s no secret New York City’s Metropolitan Museum of Art is the largest art museum in the U.S. (home to over 2 million works of art!), but did you know it’s also the second most visited art museum in the world?
+It’s no secret that New York City’s Metropolitan Museum of Art is the largest art museum in the U.S. (home to over 2 million artworks!), but did you know it’s also the second most visited art museum in the world?
 Second only to the Louvre in Paris.

 - The first object the Met acquired was a Roman sarcophagus.
 (They hide it in a corner because it’s ugly)

 - The Met was the first public institution in the world to buy a work of art by Henri Matisse.

 - The beloved ancient Egyptian hippopotamus, better known as William, got his name from a short story in which he starred.
 The story was published in the British magazine Punch and claimed William had oracular powers!

 I know what you are thinking, that’s A LOT of art!
 Don’t worry, whether you are an NYC native, Met enthusiast, or touring New York for the weekend, Museum Hack’s renegade tours has your back!

 We’ve included information about the Met further down on this page in the FAQ section, including details on the plethora of dining options available throughout the museum, hours of operation, holiday closings, parking and more.
 For a quick virtual tour of the museum, check out the section below entitled “5 Things to See at the Metropolitan Museum of Art”.

 5 Things to See at the Metropolitan Museum of Art

 This handsome guy with a rakish mustache makes our highlight list because, hello rakish mustache, and because it’s one of the first depictions of a Buddhist deity in human form in the history of the world.